Dental Public Health, Boston University Henry M Goldman School of Dental Medicine

 http://www.bu.edu/academics/sdm/programs/dental-public-health/cags/

-A full-time one-year or part-time two-year residency in Dental Public Health is offered to dentists who hold a CEPH accredited Master of Public Health degree or equivalent degree.
-International dental graduates are eligible to apply.
-Boston University Henry M. Goldman School of Dental Medicine provides this program for individuals interested in careers in academia, state and federal health departments, community health programs, and health maintenance organizations.
-The program is designed to fulfill the residency requirements of the American Board of Dental Public Health.
-Based upon the program director’s review of the resident’s self-assessment, transcripts, and the resident’s proposed residency plan, an individualized program will be developed.
-The CAGS program includes selected coursework in combination with two research projects and a dental public health field project.
-The CAGS program is designed to meet the eligibility requirements of the American Board of Dental Public Health, preparing the residents for the ABDPH Qualifying and Certifying Examinations.
+Boston University Henry M. Goldman School of Dental Medicine provides a 12-month (full-time) or 24-month (part-time) program for dentists interested in careers in academia, state and federal health departments, community health programs, and health maintenance organizations.
+Dentists who hold a CEPH-accredited Master of Public Health (MPH) degree, or equivalent, are eligible to apply.
+Dentists without a CEPH-accredited MPH are encouraged to apply for the combined Master of Science in Dentistry (MSD) and Certificate of Advanced Graduate Study (CAGS) in Dental Public Health program.
+Based upon the program director’s review of the student’s self-assessment, transcripts, and the student’s proposed plan of study, an individualized program will be developed.
+This CAGS program includes required and elective coursework in combination with two research projects and a dental public health field project.
+This CAGS program is designed to fulfill the DPH residency requirements and meet the eligibility requirements of the American Board of Dental Public Health (ABDPH), preparing the students for the ABDPH Qualifying and Certifying Examinations.
+International dental graduates are eligible to apply for the CAGS and the MSD/CAGS.

 http://www.bu.edu/academics/sdm/programs/dental-public-health/dscd/